St. Gabriel Ethiopian Orthodox Church is home to about 35 worshippers | CBC News

 'Everybody’s been touched by this.
 The whole entire world has been touched'

-An Ethiopian church in Halifax will hold a public prayer service Saturday to remember the people who died in last Sunday's plane crash in Ethiopia.
+An Ethiopian church in Halifax is holding a public prayer service Saturday to remember the people who died in last Sunday's plane crash in Ethiopia.

 "It's important for us because it's 35 different country citizens so therefore it makes it a special prayer because we do it for all 157 of them," said Father Les Zewdie, head priest at St. Gabriel Ethiopian Orthodox Church.